CsabaDu/CsabaDu.DynamicTestData/README.md

 public abstract class DynamicDataSource
 {
     #region Code adjustments v1.1.0
-    // New: Fields to ensure type-safe temporary overriding
+    // New: Fields to store default ArgsCode value
-    // the default ArgsCode parameter of the constructor. private readonly ArgsCode _argsCode; // Default ArgsCode value private readonly AsyncLocal<ArgsCode?> _tempArgsCode = new(); // Temporary override ArgsCode value
+    // and to ensure thread-safe temporary overriding it. private readonly ArgsCode _argsCode; // Default ArgsCode value private readonly AsyncLocal<ArgsCode?> _tempArgsCode = new(); // Temporary override ArgsCode value holder

     // Adjusted: Gets the current ArgsCode value,
     // which is either the temporary override value or the default value.